Cannonfuse/mvme-listfile-dumper/README.md

 - libzip (on Debian based distros, sudo apt install libzip-dev)
 - nlohmann json (tested with 3.10.5, installed via sudo apt install nlohmann-json3-dev in Ubuntu 22.04)

+On Ubuntu 22.04 to get the necessary packages: sudo apt install libzip-dev nlohmann-json3-dev

 ## Install

 Install it wherever you want.
 You will need to source the initDUMPER.sh file in path-to-install/bin to use it.
 If you use it in an ROOT analysis, make sure to